ano0002/ursina_shaders/README.md

 # ursina_shaders
-This project contains some ursina shaders that can be useful for your projects It is all under the MIT License
+This project contains some ursina shaders that can be useful for your projects. <br>
+It is all under the MIT License